What's Ryan Reynolds got against Eurovision?

 Australians are obsessed with Eurovision, and it has been broadcast there for decades.
 About 500,000 Australians tuned in last year to watch the final.

-"Australia is geographically isolated and they really love to participate in international events to kind of feel that connection to their roots," Lee says.
+"Australia is geographically isolated and they really love to participate in international events to kind of feel that connection to their roots," Adams says.

 In Canada the contest was only broadcast on television twice, in 2014 and 2015, on a speciality channel.